-In website content management, we often need to handle various data, and this data is not always presented in its final form.Sometimes, we need to perform simple addition, subtraction, multiplication, and division on them in the template, and sometimes even more complex mathematical operations, such as calculating squares, cubes, or handling complex expressions with multiple steps.For AnQiCMS users, the good news is that its template engine provides very flexible and powerful mathematical calculation capabilities, allowing us to easily meet these needs.
+In website content management, we often need to handle various data, and this data is not always presented in its final form.Sometimes, we need to perform simple addition, subtraction, multiplication, and division in templates, and sometimes even more complex mathematical operations, such as calculating squares, cubes, or processing complex expressions with multiple steps.For AnQiCMS users, the good news is that its template engine provides very flexible and powerful mathematical calculation capabilities, allowing us to easily meet these needs.

-AnQiCMS's template system is based on Django template engine syntax, which endows it with excellent logical processing and data display capabilities.Performing mathematical calculations in the template is not limited to static values, but can also be combined with dynamically acquired data, making our content display more intelligent and personalized.
+The template system of AnQiCMS is based on Django template engine syntax, which endows it with excellent logical processing and data display capabilities.In templates, mathematical calculations can be performed, not limited to static values, but also combined with dynamically obtained data, making our content display more intelligent and personalized.

 Basic arithmetic operations: easily handle daily calculations

-The most common ones are basic operations such as addition, subtraction, multiplication, and division.
-In AnQiCMS templates, we can use them very intuitively.+/-/*//These symbols are used for calculations.
-Whether you need to calculate the sum of two variables or find the product price and quantity, you can write the expression as you would in a programming language.
+The most common are basic operations such as addition, subtraction, multiplication, and division.
+In AnQiCMS templates, we can use them very intuitively.+/-/*//These symbols perform calculations.
+Whether you need to calculate the sum of two variables or find the product of the price and quantity of a product, you can write expressions as you would in a programming language.

-For example, if you have a product unit priceitem.Priceand the quantity purchaseditem.Quantityand you want to calculate the total price, you can directly write it in the template like this:
+For example, if you have a unit price of a productitem.Priceand the quantity you want to buyitem.Quantityto calculate the total price, you can simply write it in the template:

 {{ item.Price * item.Quantity }}